y0pta/Translator/README.md

 ## Online translator
 ---
-The password hacker attends to crack login and password of given host and port.
+The script can translate words and sentences through the context.reverso.net website.
 ### Usage
 ---
 ```sh
 > python translator.py <source language> <target language> <word>
 ```
-You can use **<target language> = all** for translation to all supported languages.
+You can use *target language=all* for translation to all supported languages.
-Result will be displayed as console output and saved to file with name **<word>.txt**
+Result will be displayed as console output and saved to file with name *word.txt*
 ### Supported languages
 ---
 * Arabic